Pattadakal: Kadasiddheshwara temple

 A relatively small temple, the Archaeological Survey of India has dated it to around the mid-7th century CE, but George Michell dates it to the early 8th century.
 The temple faces east and is built around a square garbha griha (sacrum sanctum).
-It houses a linga on a peetha (platform), and the Nandi bull faces it from outside; there is a mantapa around the sacrum center.
-Another mantapa provides a circumambulation path in an expanded axial layout.
+It houses a linga on a peetha (platform); there is a mantapa around the sacrum center.
 Much of the temple has been eroded or was damaged in the following centuries.
 The Shikhara (spire) is a northern Nagara style (Rekhanagara) with a sukanasa projection on the east.
 The sukanasa has a damaged Nataraja accompanied by Parvati.

 The outer walls of the Kada Siddheshwara sanctum feature images of Ardhanarishvara (half Shiva, half Parvati) on its north, Harihara (half Shiva, half Vishnu) to its west and Lakulisha to the south.
 Mounted on a lintel at the sanctum entrance is Shiva and Parvati flanked by Brahma and Vishnu on either side.
 The steps at the sanctum entrance are flanked by the river goddesses Ganga and Yamuna, with attendants.